Getting Started - By Students, For Students: Home

 This guide was created by students for students.

-The creators are all Peer Research Consultants who work in the Knowledge Market at the GVSU libraries.
-We are highly trained in library research and can help you with any of the following:
+The creators are all Research Consultants who work in the Knowledge Market at the GVSU libraries.
+Research Consultants are highly trained in library research and can assist with the following tasks:

-Talk through the entire process of doing library research with a friendly student who can help
+- Walking you through the entire process of library research from one student to another

-The peer research consultants have specialized areas within their major that they are knowledgeable in if you would like to work with a consultant who is familiar with a particular topic; however, all consultants are trained to assist students in any field of study and are prepared to help students find a variety of research sources.
+The Research Consultants are knowledgeable in specialized areas within their major if you prefer to work with a consultant who is familiar with a particular topic; however, all consultants are trained to assist student in any field of study and are prepared to help students find a variety of research sources.
 Check out the consultant bios here!

 Students have the option of scheduling an appointment or dropping in for a standard 30 minute consultation with one of the Research Consultants (but keep in mind, only one consultation per day, per service).
 If you are non-traditional student or speak English as a second language, you may schedule an hour long consultation.

-Before coming to your consultation, try to have specific questions in mind - this helps the consultant understand where you are in your assignment and allows the appointment to go more efficiently.
-Questions and/or identifying what you would like help with may include asking for clarification about the assignment, a desire to brainstorm topic ideas, requesting assistance with key work selection, or understanding what types of articles would be most beneficial for the purposes of the assignment.
+Before coming to your consultation, try to have specific questions in mind - this helps the consultant understand where you are in the research process of your assignment and allows the appointment to go more efficiently.
+Prepared questions and concerns may include asking for clarification on the assignment, a desire to brainstorm topic ideas, requesting assistance with key word selection, or understanding what types of articles would be most beneficial for the purposes of the assignment.